 We all have something we are striving for, or want to work toward (even if we haven’t taken the first step yet).

 Once you make your mind up about a goal you want to achieve, don’t let anyone hold you back.
 Not anyone.

 Nurture your idea, research and plan.
 Keep seeking ways to move forward, little by little and make your goal a priority, find time for it every day.
-Keep the end goal in sight, visual the mission ‘accomplished’ and feed this cycle, every chance you get.
+Keep the end goal in sight, visualise the mission ‘accomplished’ and feed this cycle, every chance you get.